DT 500 ZINE Presents Exclusive Banter with Stefan: A Ritzy Peek into Philosophy, Tech, and the Future

 STEFAN: – Courage is as courageous does (to paraphrase Forrest Gump’s mother)

 STEFAN: – You have to love yourself.
-As human beings, we are aware of and can think about our own existence.
+As humans, we are aware of and can think about our existence.

 “But what are you?
 Is it your body?
-It changes constantly, or did you actually mourn the last time you had a haircut and part of you died?
-When you think about your existence, you realize that you are the creation of your own thoughts, that you are possessed about yourself.
+It changes constantly or did you actually mourn the last time you had a haircut and part of you died?
+When you think about your existence, you realise that you are the creation of your thoughts and are possessed about yourself.
 You think about you all the time.”

 STEFAN: –

-DT 500 ZINE: – Do you have a theory about metaphysics?
+DT 500 ZINE: – Do you have a metaphysical theory?
+How do you perceive the evolving understanding of existence and reality?

-STEFAN: – As humans, we gradually change how we think about the world.
-Standard today was unbelievable 100 years ago, and people alive then would freak out entirely if you could get them here instantly.
+STEFAN: – Humans gradually change how we think about the world.
+The standard today was unbelievable 100 years ago, and people alive then would freak out entirely if you could get them here instantly.
 The same goes for us.

-“We think it is normal to have a hearing device but scary to talk about cyborgs.
-The singularity will come, and it will be impossible to define an actual human being.
+“We think it is expected to have a hearing device, but it is scary to talk about cyborgs.
+The singularity will come, and defining an actual human being will be impossible.
 We will be able to download our minds and thereby be able to share and move memories and experiences between hosts (bodies).

 STEFAN: – Nature is my source of inspiration and my mentor.
 I don’t follow the news and try to keep the information private.
 Of course, I dig for information when I do research.

 “but the most important pieces always come from thinking and reflecting.
-We all like to think that we are unique and especially so in business, but there is no difference in all the titles and labels; they are all the same, and there is nothing new.”
+We all like to think that we are unique, especially in business, but there is no difference in all the titles and labels; they are all the same, and there is nothing new.”

-DT 500 ZINE: – Is there any political system in the future?
+DT 500 ZINE: – Do you foresee a political system evolving in the future?
+What are your thoughts on the potential transformations in governance?

 STEFAN: – I believe democracy will become liquid.
 With everyone networked, we can delegate voting power on a micro level to the ones we think are most competent, and with blockchain technology, we can verify every power transaction.